We are no longer accepting new cases.

 E-cigarettes pose particular dangers for children, adolescents, and young adults.
 Along with the health risks e-cigarettes post to all users, including association with severe lung issues and seizures, prompting many to file e-cigarette lawsuits, the use of e-cigarettes and exposure to nicotine poses particular risks for children and teens.
 Youth and teen vaping:

-Some states have banned or are planning to ban flavored e-cigarettes, which are considered more attractive to youth than unflavored e-cigarettes.
+Even before the U.S. banned flavors, some states banned flavored e-cigarettes, which are considered more attractive to youth than unflavored e-cigarettes.
 And the FDA has launched e-cigarette prevention ads, aimed at educating teens about the dangers of vaping and e-cigarettes.

 “The troubling epidemic of youth vaping threatens to erase the years of progress we’ve made combatting tobacco use among kids, and it’s imperative that our work to tackle this immensely concerning trend continue to include efforts to educate our nation’s youth about the dangers of these products.
 The new ads as part of our youth prevention campaign highlight one of the many alarming aspects of youth e-cigarette use ‒ that, according to emerging science, teens who vape are more likely to start smoking cigarettes, putting them at risk of a lifetime of addiction to smoking and related disease.
 As our new ads state: ‘it’s not magic, it’s statistics,’ and the potential for kids to become traditional cigarette smokers because of e-cigarettes gives me great pause,” said Acting FDA Commissioner Ned Sharpless, M.D.
 “We cannot allow the next generation of young people to become addicted to nicotine.
 We will continue to work to keep e-cigarettes out of the hands of America’s kids through policies to limit youth access to, and appeal of, e-cigarette products, take vigorous compliance and enforcement actions to hold manufacturers and retailers accountable when they illegally market or sell these products to minors, and continue to spearhead highly successful public education efforts to warn youth about the dangers of all tobacco products, including e-cigarettes.”